-When it comes to our homes most of us use electricity on a constant basis and as such there are many circumstances where we may need the services of an electrician.
+When it comes to our homes most of us use electricity on a constant basis and as such, there are many circumstances where we may need the services of an electrician.
 Often, we don’t think about hiring an electrician until something goes wrong and we need a repair, however, it is also worth noting that electricians can help in many other situations.
+If you’ve decided that you need the services of an electrician, you’ll need to know what the average electrician hourly rates are.

 How much does an electrician cost per hour?